ParaeagleRyanC/SoftwareDesign-TwitterClone/README.md

 TwitterClone is a program that has similar functionalities of Twitter.

 This repository contains both the server and the client sides of the application.
 The server, however, focuses on utilizing services offered by AWS.
-Including Lambda, APIGateway, DynamoDB, S3Bucket, etc.
+Including Lambda, APIGateway, DynamoDB, SQS, S3Bucket, etc.

 This application demonstrates the knowledge of various design patterns and principles, as well as cloud computing technologies as mentioned above.
 Design patterns, principles, and practices used in this application include the following: